 And then, a walk across the street to the former Canino’s Farmer’s Market complex (2520 Airline Drive).
 Canino’s had been Houston’s market since 1958.
 The Farmer’s Marketing Association was a private corporation whose shareholders are the original farmers or their descendants.
 As you walked through the complex, you could discover all things Mexican: dry goods like molcajetes, masa grinders, toys, piñatas, and more; food products associated with Mexico like dried chiles, huazontle, flor de calabaza, chepil, cilantro, tropical fruits and more.
-However, the complex was purchased with the intention of converting the area into a new venue with restaurants or food courts.
+However, the complex was purchased in 2019 with the intention of converting the area into a new venue with restaurants or food courts.
 The good news is, many of the small merchants, the fruit and vegetable vendors are still there.
 And as of January 2020, I still shop there with my favorite vendors.

 Next, cross back over the street to now renamed Granel Spices (formerly Flores Spices and still owned by the same family) (1299 Gibbs at Airline).
 Recently remodeled, the place looks fantastic.
 Here, you will find any spice you could think of and much more, in the way of specialty products.
 Special note: the Houston location of Penzey’s Spices is also located in the Heights at 516 W 19th Street.